Path integral control of open quantum systems: Numerical experiments

-We mark the average cost, fidelity and fluence of QDC solutions by a yellow dot in each graph.
-The QDC solutions have lower cost than the Open GRAPE solutions.
-The width of the dashed vertical lines locating each mean is much larger than the standard deviation of each QDC distribution, showing that the variance of QDC solutions is very narrow compared to that of Open GRAPE ones.
+In Fig.~\ref{fig:grape_hist} we show the distribution of control costs (along the fidelities and fluences) for Open GRAPE (main panels) and PiQC (insets).
+We mark the average cost, fidelity and fluence of PiQC solutions by a yellow dot in each graph.
+The PiQC solutions have lower cost than the Open GRAPE solutions.
+The width of the dashed vertical lines locating each mean is much larger than the standard deviation of each PiQC distribution, showing that the variance of PiQC solutions is very narrow compared to that of Open GRAPE ones.
 Open GRAPE converges to many different solutions with different costs depending on the initial condition.
-Instead, QDC converges consistently to one of two solutions with same cost, fidelity, fluence and effective sample size, which are related by a global sign (Fig.~\ref{fig:onequbit_XtoY} (B)).
-The difference between individual solutions has RMS error less than $\bigo{10^{-4}}$.
+Instead, PiQC converges consistently to one of two solutions with same cost, fidelity, fluence and effective sample size, which are related by a global sign (Fig.~\ref{fig:onequbit_XtoY} (B)).
+The difference between individual solutions has root-mean-square (RMS) error less than $\bigo{10^{-4}}$.
 By direct inspection we can also verify that these profiles correspond to two different underlying smooth solutions.
-We conclude that the different QDC solutions, rather than representing local minima, correspond to the same underlying solution up to small statistical fluctuations due to the stochastic nature of the algorithm.
+We conclude that the different PiQC solutions, rather than representing local minima, correspond to the same underlying solution up to small statistical fluctuations due to the stochastic nature of the algorithm.